raelyard/life-book/notes.md

 Maybe I need to describe and define what it is that I'm setting out to do.
 Maybe it is called philosophy or maybe I need another word.
 Maybe I need to call it something less pretentious.

 I suppose it's really `self-help`.
 That sounds so cheap and demeaning.
 Maybe it applies.
+Maybe it's cheap.
+Maybe not.
+Maybe it's demeaning.
+Maybe it's not.

 I'm uncertain exactly what it is I'm writing.